ironcore-scrapyard/virtual-controlplane/docs/usage/vc.md

 Before we begin with the installation it is recommended to override some of the default [values](https://github.com/onmetal/virtual-controlplane/blob/main/charts/virtual-controlplane/values.yaml).

-For tha we need to create a `values.yaml` file containing the following entries.
+To do that we need to create a `values.yaml` file containing the following entries:

 ```yaml
 apiServer: